Hip Joint Osteoarthritis

 Physical Examination:

-- Passive range of motion of the hip joint may causes pain.
+- Passive range of motion of the hip joint may causes pain: Loss of internal rotation of the hip with limited hip flexion and extension.

 - Hip flexion contracture or limb length discrepancy may be present.